opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 #### Adding a Metric Line Chart widget
-To add a pie chart widget to an existing dashboard, create the chart widget and pass it to the "update" operation:
+To add a metric line chart widget to an existing dashboard, create the chart widget and pass it to the "update" operation:
 ```
 MetricsData data = MetricsData.builder()
-    .duration(86400000)
+    .duration(86400000) // 1 day
     .addEntityId(entityId)
     .addMetric(Metric.builder().name("Apdex").addValue("score").build())
     .orderBy("score")